KoStar2/KoStar2/README.md

-- 👋 Hi, I’m Jared Taylor Ottley
+- 👋 Hi, I’m Jared Taylor Ottley, A Computational Physics M.Sc. student at University College Dublin
 - 👀 I’m interested in: Theoretical Chemistry, Materials Science, and Computational Approaches in these fields
 - 🌱 I’m currently learning C
 - 📫 How to reach me: taylor@ottleys.net